tienvx/composer-downloads-plugin/README.md

 }
 ```

-## Usage: Download the files

-Simply run `composer install` or `composer update`.

 ## Tips

-In each downloaded folder, this plugin will create a small metadata file (`.composer-extra-files.json`) to track the origin of the
+In each downloaded folder, this plugin will create a small metadata file (`.composer-extra-files.json`) to track the origin of the current code.
-current code.
 If you modify the `composer.json` to use a different URL, then it will re-download the file.

 Download each extra file to a distinct `path`.
-Don't try to download into overlapping paths.
-(This has not been tested, and the result is probably unpleasant.)
+Don't try to download into overlapping paths. (*This has not been tested, but it may lead to extraneous deletions/re-downloads.*)

-What should you do if you *normally* download the extra-file as `*.tgz` but sometimes (for local dev) need to grab bleeding edge content from
-somewhere else?
-Simply delete the autodownloaded folder and replace it with your own.  `composer-extra-files` will detect that conflict (by virtue
-of the absent `.composer-extra-files.json`) and leave your code in place (until you choose to get rid of it).
-To switch back, you can
-simply delete the code and run `composer install` again.
+What should you do if you *normally* download the extra-file as `*.tgz` but sometimes (for local dev) need to grab bleeding edge content from somewhere else?
+Simply delete the autodownloaded folder and replace it with your own.  `composer-extra-files` will detect that conflict (by virtue of the absent `.composer-extra-files.json`) and leave your code in place (until you choose to get rid of it).
+To switch back, you can simply delete the code and run `composer install` again.

 ## Known Limitations

-If you use `extra-files` in a root-project (or in symlinked dev repo), it will create+update extra-files, but it will not remove orphaned items
+If you use `extra-files` in a root-project (or in symlinked dev repo), it will create+update extra-files, but it will not remove orphaned items automatically.
-automatically.
 This could be addressed by doing a file-scan for `.composer-extra-files.json` (and deleting any orphan folders).
-Since the edge-case
-is not particularly common right now, and since a file-scan could be time-consuming, it might make sense as a separate subcommand.
+Since the edge-case is not particularly common right now, and since a file-scan could be time-consuming, it might make sense as a separate subcommand.

 I believe the limitation does *not* affect downstream consumers of a dependency.
 In that case, the regular `composer` install/update/removal mechanics should take care of any nested extra-files.
 However, this is a little tricky to test right now.